atlas-doc/doc/atlas-api-documentation/api-reference/shopping-and-ticketing/smart-search.md

 * Smart Search will be activated "on demand".
 Please contact your account manager or sales director if you want this feature to be activated.
 * The "Subsequent Request" should only be used for asynchronous "Smart Search".
+* Smart Search is NOT available in SANDBOX environment.
+Please use the endpoint being used in production for APIs other than search.

 **Workflow:**